Over 2,000 years ago, Hippocrates

 Gut health is something we may not notice (and may even take for granted) until the classic "something may be wrong with my gut” symptoms appear: acid reflux, persistent stomach aches, and bloating after every meal.
 But the signs of a troubled gut aren't always so obvious.
-Acne, food sensitivities, eczema, yeast infections and depression are the less obvious symptoms of compromised gut health.
+Acne, food sensitivities, eczema, yeast infections, and depression are the less obvious symptoms of compromised gut health.

-What Does it Mean to Have a Healthy Gut?
+What Does It Mean to Have a Healthy Gut?

 In your digestive system, you have what's called friendly bacteria or microflora.
 These bacteria are commonly referred to as probiotics.
 You may have even seen them make their mainstream debut by doing a happy dance on TV commercials for the fermented foods they're found in, such as yogurt.